jonnor/embeddedml/emlearn/colordetector/README.md

 First PoC

+- Clean up "ambient" labels
 - Train a classification model for cards
 - Deploy model to device, test it
 - Add logging of predictions

 Object detector demo

-- Print and use 3-led version
-- Get some fun colored object
-- Collect data and train model
+- Train model
 - Make a demo video

 ## Later

+- Switch to 3-led version

+### Custom PCB
 - Design a PCB and send to manufacturing
 Support both throughhole components and SMD
 5mm LEDs / SMD LEDs (1206 ?)